DSpace/RestContract/submissioncoarnotifyconfigs.md

 # Submission COAR Notify Endpoints
 [Back to the list of all defined endpoints](endpoints.md)

-The proposed structure is derived from the configuration options already available in DSpace 6 and below.
+Provide access to the existing configurations for the submission COAR Notify panel.
+The SubmissionCOARNotifyConfig list which request patterns can be selected during the submission.

 In the first implementation, a single configuration named *default* is expected as these configurations were set at the site level.
 Introducing an endpoint to manage a collection of configurations we open the door to future extension where different setups can be used for different kind of submissions (theses, technical reports, journal articles, etc.)

 ## Main Endpoint
 **/api/config/submissioncoarnotifyconfigs**

-Returns the list of configured COAR notify.
+Returns the list of configured COAR notify patterns to be offered during the submission.

 ```json
 {